Slip into your daydreaming dance shoes and come spin with me.

 there can be change by a world’s wishes.

-Say hello to your new best fear: A six-foot-tall Atlantean peasant risen from the underwater ruins with extraterrestrial hair the shade of sunshine and seawater eyes so piercing they call them nuclear reactor peppermint!
+Say hello to your new best fear: A six-foot-tall Atlantean princess risen from the underwater ruins with extraterrestrial hair the shade of sunshine and seawater eyes so piercing they call them nuclear reactor peppermint!
 Say hello to a woman who pounds treadmills into puddles of tar and sweats like a glazed doughnut winks.
 This is a woman who smells like teen spirit with a touch of Tarzan, a vagabond of the urban jungle who acts like she could have been extracted by a Smithsonian helicopter from the depths of the Martian rainforest and put on private display as “Mystery Specimen from Another World.”

 All jokes and sarcasm aside–or maybe not–I’m more like your average human housecat and I like to eat, sleep, poop, and repeat.
 I have one of those Live Laugh Love signs in my house and I just recently colored my hair Karen Brown.
 I wear a Starbucks macchiato on my sleeve and have the temper of a constipated five-thousand-year-old chihuahua, and tend to enjoy speaking to the manager with the vocal tone of a testosterone-powered T-Rex on helium.
 I like long walks to the buffet line and my soul is contained within the hollow nugget-sized arena of my Instagram account where I run and jump and post photos of myself like a chimpanzee with the personality of Adam Sandler.
-To get me to fall for an evil witch’s dinner schemes, all you’d have to do is blaze a trail of pizza bites dipped in positivity funneling directly into her bubbling cauldron.
-I also took a Facebook test once and it said I was 73% cool, so.
+To get me to fall for an evil witch’s dinner schemes, all you’d have to do is blaze a trail of pizza bites funneling directly into her bubbling cauldron.
+I also took a Facebook test once and it said I was 73% cool, so yeah.

 Just kidding.
 That was another level of sarcasm that I was slathering onto this sandwich and we’re just about ready to make Subway proud because this bologna is rising to beastly heights and threatening to eat the vegans.
 Have a taste of this fiery tea and tell me you don’t want to climb an evergreen, proclaim victory over the elves and take over the entire forest.
 This nourishing dose of sass is like cough syrup to the spice-deprived potato and it could medicate the whole Senate in buttery joy if we saponified it.
 Anyway, moving on.
 We’ll save the sarcasm sandwiches for the long walks to the buffet line.
 Or will we?